OPS-E2E-PPE/VBA-Docs/api/Outlook.Items.Find.md

  **Additional Notes**

 If you are trying to use the **Find** or **Restrict** methods with user-defined fields, the fields must be defined in the folder, otherwise an error will occur.
 There is no way to perform a "contains" operation.
 For example, you cannot use **Find** or **Restrict** to search for items that have a particular word in the **Subject** field.
 Instead, you can use the **AdvancedSearch** method, or you can loop through all of the items in the folder and use the **InStr** function to perform a search within a field.
-You can use the **Restrict** method to search for items that begin within a certain range of characters.
+Use the **Restrict** method to search for items that begin within a certain range of characters.
 For example, to search for all contacts with a last name beginning with the letter M, use this filter: